-High School Course Catalog 2023-2024
+High School Course Catalog 2024-2025

-Northwest Classical Academy is opening 9th grade in 2023-2024.
-As the school continues to add grades for the following three years, the Course Catalog will expand, especially in the areas of Fine Arts and other electives.
+Northwest Classical Academy is adding 10th grade in 2024-2025.
+As the school continues to add grades in future years, the Course Catalog will expand, especially in the areas of Fine Arts and other electives.